 provide all information and assistance reasonably requested by the other Party to ensure that no harm comes to any persons.

-For the purpose of this section 7 “all practicable steps” shall be deemed to have been taken where the relevant Party takes such steps as are required under applicable Law.
+For the purpose of this section 8 “all practicable steps” shall be deemed to have been taken where the relevant Party takes such steps as are required under applicable law.

 Curtailment